idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 simulation do not satisfy the assumed solution.
 In most cases, unless the study is testing boundary condition object specifically, the easiest approach is to use the assumed solution to set both the initial condition and boundary conditions.
-This can be done by adding a function based initial and boundary condition objects, and setting the "active" line which will disable all sub-blocks not listed.
+This can be done by adding function based initial and boundary condition objects, and setting the "active" line which will disable all sub-blocks not listed.

 !listing tutorial03_verification/step04_mms/2d_mms_spatial.i link=false block=BCs ICs